-Mourning his dead child, a haunted Vietnam war veteran attempts to discover his past while suffering from a severe case of dissociation.
-To do so, he must decipher reality and life from his own dreams, delusion, and perception of death.
+Mourning his dead child, a haunted Vietnam War veteran attempts to uncover his past while suffering from a severe case of dissociation.
+To do so, he must decipher reality and life from his own dreams, delusions, and perceptions of death.

 After a car wreck on the winding Mulholland Drive renders a woman amnesiac, she and a perky Hollywood-hopeful search for clues and answers across Los Angeles in a twisting venture beyond dreams and reality.

 19 of 25 people found this review helpful.

 Was this review helpful to you?